 US Expat Tax Guide to Preparing for the Upcoming Changes

 One of the questions Greenback accountants are most often asked is how to prepare for the upcoming changes that the new year will bring.
 We always recommend that expats keep a detailed travel calendar so that qualifying for the Foreign Earned Income Exclusion and, potentially, the Foreign Housing Exclusion is a breeze the next year.

 Other best practices in preparation for 2020 include tracking your deductions very carefully (for instance, housing repairs for the Foreign Housing Exclusion).
 Also, find out if you will need to make estimated tax payments and budget accordingly.
 And, lastly, make a plan to vote in the upcoming election.
-Expats make up over nine million Americans who live all over the world, and we deserve to make our voices heard.
+Expats make up over nine million Americans who live all over the world in all sorts of industries, and we deserve to make our voices heard.
 Voting abroad can take a little extra time, so learn about the process, make sure you’re registered, and get your absentee ballot well in advance to avoid any last-minute voting stressors.
 Ninety days before the election is optimum timing to ensure voting with ease.